edibotopic/edibotopic-website/content/notes/systemism.md

 towards developing specific methodologies appropriate to a relatively `macro` level.

+In summary, we often have questions of the form "what $x_1$ is the cause of $x_0$?":

+$$x_1? \to x_0$$

+The $x_0$ could be a scientific observation, a personal goal, or a functional error at the `macro` level.

+During an investigation, the causes or preconditions at the micro-level are analysed, which enables the synthesis of an explanation at the macro-level.
-We are not confined to the any one level.
-The study of any complex system often requires moving between analysis and synthesis.
+We are not confined to any one level.
+The study of any complex system requires moving between analysis and synthesis.

 <!--NOTE: three LaTeX (t-b) are Macro, Transition, Micro -->
 $$\Large